Kushalchg/kushalchg.github.io/index.markdown

 ---
 layout: home
-title: "My Internet Home"
 description: "Personal website of kushal chapagain - mobile app developer form Nepal"
 ---

 This is kushal's actual home on internet.
-Believe me I know  javascript ,react and can design and build better site than this but using react ...oh that's too much maintenance.
+Believe me I know  javascript, react and can design and build better site than this, but using react for portfolio ...oh that's too much maintenance.

 I know you are special (you visited this site), since you already here you can checkout my other works.